achristen/UBC-TGA200-Bag-Sampling/README.md

 This is a file that fulfills the TOA5 format as specified by Campbell Scientific.
 It is a comma separated file.
 It has 4 header rows, where rows 2-4 are column headers that indicate column headers (row 2), column units (row 3) and a generic "Smp" for all entries in row 4.

-Each row is a calibration tank, that is identified by a unique ID.
+Each row is a calibration tank, that is identified by a unique ID (column 1), followed by total CO2 mixing ratio (column 2), d13C in CO2 (column 3), d18O in CO2 (column 4) and a note on the calibration of the tank / source (column 5).

     "TOA5","CALIBRATION-TANKS-USED-WITH-TGA200,"UBC","LAST-UPDATED-2015-11-02","N/A","N/A","N/A","N/A"
     "TANK_ID","TOTAL_CO2","D13C","D18O","NOTES"